johnnymanolly/lab-microservices/3ms-event-opa.md

 - - where could OPA potentially reside in the FMS architecture?

 # Bonus
-- Provide a simple extension to the FMS services that makes use of OPA.
+- Provide a simple implementation that extends the FMS services and makes use of OPA
 - You can use one of the concepts provided in Part B